2024–25 UNC Wilmington Seahawks men's basketball team

-The 2024–25 UNC Wilmington Seahawks men's basketball team represents the University of North Carolina Wilmington during the 2024–25 NCAA Division I men's basketball season.
-The Seahawks are led by fifth-year head coach Takayo Siddle and play their home games at Trask Coliseum in Wilmington, North Carolina as members of the Coastal Athletic Association (CAA).
+The 2024–25 UNC Wilmington Seahawks men's basketball team represented the University of North Carolina Wilmington during the 2024–25 NCAA Division I men's basketball season.
+The Seahawks were led by fifth-year head coach Takayo Siddle and played their home games at Trask Coliseum in Wilmington, North Carolina as members of the Coastal Athletic Association (CAA).

 Previous season

 The Seahawks finished the 2023–24 season 21–10, 12–6 in CAA play, to finish in a tie for third place.
 They were defeated by fifth seed Towson in the quarterfinals of the CAA tournament.